-If the target's Neighbor Cache entry is in any state other than INCOMPLETE when the advertisement is received, the advertisement's Solicited flag setting determines what the entry's new state should be.
-If the Solicited flag is set, the entry's state MUST be set to REACHABLE; if the flag is zero, the entry's state MUST be set to STALE.
+- The link-layer address in the Target Link-Layer Address option MUST be inserted in the cache (if one is supplied and is different than the already recorded address). - If the Solicited flag is set, the state of the entry MUST be set to REACHABLE.
+If the Solicited flag is zero and the link-layer address was updated with a different address the state MUST be set to STALE.
+Otherwise, the entry's state remains unchanged.

 An advertisement's Solicited flag should only be set if the advertisement is a response to a Neighbor Solicitation.
-Because Neighbor Unreachability Solicitations are sent to the cached linklayer address, a receipt of a solicited advertisement indicates that the forward path is working.
+Because Neighbor Unreachability Detection Solicitations are sent to the cached link-layer address, receipt of a solicited advertisement indicates that the forward path is working.
 Receipt of an unsolicited advertisement, however, suggests that a neighbor has urgent information to announce (e.g., a changed link-layer address).
-Regardless of whether or not the new link-layer address is installed in the cache, a node should verify the reachability of the path it is currently using when it sends the next packet, so that it quickly finds a working path if the existing path has failed (e.g., as would be the case if the unsolicited Neighbor Advertisement is sent to announce a link-layer address change).
+If the urgent information indicates a change from what a node is currently using, the node should verify the reachability of the (new) path when it sends the next packet.
+There is no need to update the state for unsolicited advertisements that do not change the contents of the cache.

-In those cases where the cached link-layer address is updated, the receiving node MUST examine the Router flag in the received advertisement and update the IsRouter flag in the Neighbor Cache entry to reflect whether the node is a host or router.
-In those cases where the neighbor was previously used as a router, but the advertisement's Router flag is now set to zero, the node MUST remove that router from the Default Router List and update the Destination Cache entries for all destinations using that neighbor as a router as specified in Section 7.3.3.
+- The IsRouter flag in the cache entry MUST be set based on the Router flag in the received advertisement.
+In those cases where the IsRouter flag changes from TRUE to FALSE as a result of this update, the node MUST remove that router from the Default Router List and update the Destination Cache entries for all destinations using that neighbor as a router as specified in Section 7.3.3.
+This is needed to detect when a node that is used as a router stops forwarding packets due to being configured as a host.